4 Marijuana Stocks to Buy for the Big 2020 Rebound (Once Coronavirus Fears Fade)

 Source: Shutterstock

-Outside of Canopy, the only other “high quality” cannabis company that has won the multi-billion dollar support of a consumer staples giant is Cronos.
-This unique feature positions CRON stock as one of the better marijuana stocks to buy for a second-half 2020 rebound for two big reasons.

-First, the company’s cash-fortified balance sheet gives them the resources to withstand a near-term demand impact from COVID-19.
-Insolvency is not a huge risk for this company today, or anytime soon, as a result of the coronavirus.
+First, the company’s cash-fortified balance sheet ($1.4 billion in cash and investments) gives them the resources to withstand a near-term demand impact from COVID-19.
+Insolvency is not a huge risk for this company today, or anytime soon.

-Second, huge resources give the company ample opportunity to invest in strategic growth opportunities once the virus fades, and capitalize on rebounding Canadian cannabis demand trends.
-Such investments could include broader distribution, more products, reduced productions costs, so on and so forth.
+Second, huge resources give the company ample firepower to invest in strategic growth opportunities once the virus fades.
+This firepower will enable Cronos to capitalize on rebounding Canadian cannabis demand in the second-half of 2020, paving the path for big growth over the next few quarters.

 All in all, then, Cronos will weather the coronavirus storm better than other cannabis producers, and has ample firepower to recharge growth in the second half of 2020.

-Note: [Editor’s note: “4 Marijuana Stocks to Buy for the Big 2020 Rebound” is regularly updated to include the most relevant information available.]